rcox-bf/BF-doc/PayConex/README.md

 ####[STORE]()
 -----
 This allows a merchant to store the cardholder data (card number, expiration, name, etc.) for a card, for later use, without running any actions against the card immediately.
 This only validates that a card number is in the correct format, it does not validate available funds, expiration date, CVV, or AVS information.
-Please see [tokenization]() documentation on how to use a token from a store.

 [**Go Back To** - Getting Started](/getting-started.md)